MultiplEYE-COST/wg1-experiment-implementation/guidelines/markdown/HANDLING_ERRORS.md

 ## Common errors

+### Not all the files are there
+Please check whether you have all the files that are necessary.
+This includes the stimulus images as created by the experiment team and the participant questionnaire files (3 excel files).

+### Not all updates have been made
+Maybe there has been a change recently to the stimulus files in english.
+Please check the changelog in the MultiplEYE files and make sure that you have all changes reflected in the files in your language.
+Please write an email to [multipleye.project@gmail.com](mailto:multipleye.project@gmail.com) if you don't know where to find the changelog.
+Important: there might be small changes such as a typo in a column name that has been fixed.
+Please compare the files carefully.

 ### Error: `No such file or directory`
 If this is in the error message, it means that the program cannot find the file specified.
 This can be due to different reasons.
 Some of them you can solve yourself, others not.